YuriODev/DSA-Path/notebooks/day_02_solutions.md

 > **Question:**
-> Evaluate the asymptotic complexity of the `Populate` function below, without assuming anything about the magnitudes of $ M $ and $ N $.
+> Evaluate the asymptotic complexity of the `Populate` function below, without assuming anything about the magnitudes of $M$ and $N$.

 > ```cpp
 > // C++